 Take the time to talk to people in your new home; you will be surrounded by students and peers, many of whom will know the place, school and systems better than you.

 Ask for advice, join in when invited, and be brave enough to socialise where you can.

 As soon as you have a familiar face, you will begin to feel at home, and the year will pass before you know it!

-Most importantly when studying abroad on Erasmus: enjoy the experience, meet amazing people, and have a lot of fun.
+Most importantly, when studying abroad at Erasmus: enjoy the experience, meet amazing people, and have a lot of fun.